Hardness of computation of quantum invariants on 3-manifolds with restricted topology

 \begin{proof} The first two points are jointly known as Casson-Gordon rectangular conditions and were first published by Kobayashi \cite{kobayashi1988casson}.
-The third is a joint consequence of the already mentioned work by Hempel \cite{hempel20013} and the main result in \cite{thompson1999disjoint}, followed by the proof of the Geometrization Conjecture due to Perelman \cite{perelman2003finiteextinctiontimesolutions, perelman2003ricciflowsurgerythreemanifolds}.
-The last one is due to Scharlemann and Tomova \cite{scharlemann2006alternate}. \end{proof}
+The third is a consequence of the already mentioned work by Hempel \cite{hempel20013} and the main result in \cite{thompson1999disjoint}, followed by the proof of the Geometrization Conjecture due to Perelman \cite{perelman2003finiteextinctiontimesolutions, perelman2003ricciflowsurgerythreemanifolds}.
+The last is due to Hartshorn \cite{hartshorn2002heegaard}. \end{proof}

+\begin{remark} Scharlemann and Tomova \cite{scharlemann2006alternate} proved that if $V_{\alpha'}\cup_{\Sigma_{g'}}V_{\beta'}$ is Heegaard splitting of genus smaller than $k/2$ then $V_\alpha \cup_{\Sigma_g} V_\beta$ is \emph{isotopic} to $V_{\alpha'}\cup_{\Sigma_{g'}}V_{\beta'}$, potentially after finitely many stabilizations.
+In particular, if $k>2g+2$, the splitting is of minimum genus.
+Unfortunately, as we will see in the proof of Theorem \ref{th: properties}, our algorithm is not polynomial time as function of $k$, which means that it does not imply an efficient reduction to a minimal genus splitting for every input. \end{remark}

 Our proof of Theorem \ref{th: properties} will mainly consist of increasing the Hempel distance so that the hypotheses of Theorem \ref{th: hempel} are satisfied.
 For such we will amply use the next two theorems due to Yoshizawa.